benjaminhlina/telemetry-workflows/README.md

 select the company your transmitters and receivers are from in the R folder and choose what step you are wanting help with.

+NOTE: Currently Lotek files are under develop and are limitted this will be fixed in the comming weeks.

 # Installation

 To get this repo and the example workflows you can download it in R